nash-io/openlimits/README.md

 ### Testing

 In order to run the tests you will have to provide environemnt variables for the sandbox API of the exchanges, you can use environment variables or use a `.env` file.

+### Sponsorship

+[Nash](https://nash.io) is dedicating a maintainer and rewarding external contributors that close issues.
+Look for NEX reward labels on open issues.